Back to all posts

 If resources are available, you are allowed to use their time for the duration of your project.
 As a result, a typical resource availability matrix will include everyone's workload, as well as vacations and personal time off.

-Sometimes that may be straightforward, but other times it may require more in depth planning.
+Sometimes that may be straightforward, but other times it may require more in-depth planning.

-For example, your resource may be pre-booked to doing something that is within a higher priority area of the business.
+For example, your resource may be pre-booked to do something that is within a higher priority area of the business.
 Think if it's possible to adjust your schedule of work to focus on other aspects of your project in order to utilize your current resources while you wait.

 3. Create placeholders for missing capabilities